 The study is focusing on areas known to have experienced flooding in the past and areas that may be subject to flooding in the future either due to development pressures or climate change.
-The final output from the study will be a CFRAM Plan that is being finalised.
+The final output from the study will be a CFRAM Plan (this is currently being finalised).
 The Plan will define the current and future flood risk in the River Basin District and set out how this risk can be managed.